 My Skin-Fasting Experience

 Admittedly, before going into my skin fast, my skin was showing signs that it may need a break from some of the products I use on the regular.
 I had large pores due to my oily skin, which isn’t new, but I was struggling with extra redness around my cheeks and some random breakouts.
-I decided to go two weeks without my usual morning and nighttime routines and stuck to Dalal’s recommendations.
-She said she wouldn’t skip out on daily cleansing, moisturizing or sunscreen, which makes sense.
+I decided to go two weeks without my usual morning and nighttime routines and stuck to Dalal’s recommendations: just daily cleansing, moisturizing and sun protection.
 So I kept my skin-fasting routine limited to the Tula Keep it Clear Acne Foam Cleanser, the Kiehl's Calendula Serum-Infused Water Cream and the CeraVe Hydrating Sunscreen Face Lotion.

 Once my skin began to show signs of improvement, I slowly started reintroducing some of my staple items into my routine.
 I started with gentler products, such as my L'Oréal Paris Hydrafresh Toner, which is dermatologist-tested for gentleness and helps reveal a smoother and brighter-looking complexion.
-Then I started working in products that I knew had more active ingredients in them like my serums with hyaluronic acid and face masks that work on congested pores.
+Then, I started working in products that I knew had more active ingredients in them, like my serums with hyaluronic acid and face masks that target congested pores.

-Now, would I do this skin fast again?
-Probably.
-I think the idea of limiting the number of products used on the skin makes sense.
-With all the makeup, skin-care products, pollution and stressors of everyday life, it’s always hard to tell what can be causing your skin to act up.
-I think skin fasting occasionally could be beneficial and act as a (sometimes necessary) reset for your skin care routine.
 If there’s anything that I learned after these two weeks, it’s that sometimes less is more.
 If you do try skin fasting, the most important thing to remember is that it’s all about your personal experiences and relationship with your skin.
-As Dalal said, there’s no true scientific data that supports this idea of skin fasting and it all has to do with what feels right for you and your skin.
+As Dalal said, there’s no true scientific data that supports this idea of skin fasting — it all has to do with what feels right for you and your skin.